GuddyTech/Setting-up-an-API-Endpoint-Server/README.md

-This API Endpoint was created for testing purpose.
+This API Endpoint was created for testing purpose only.
 Thanks